PathologyDataScience/HistomicsML2/docs/data-import.rst

   ...
   root@cf2213792571:/db# exit

-Here ``/master/myproject1/slide_info.csv`` is the path to the slide information file and ``/master/myproject1/boundary`` is the path to boundary directory

-3. Add PCA model to base folder (for inference only)
+The paths used in these commands reflect their mount location inside the database docker.

+3. (Optional) Copy PCA .pkl file
 ====================================================================

-If performing inference the .pkl file containing the PCA transform that corresponds to the trained classifier needs to be copied into your project folder (you may have already done this during dataset creation)
+If you generated a dataset for inference then you imported a PCA transform during feature extraction.
+The .pkl file containing this PCA transform needs to be copied into the inference project folder during import.
+Supposing your training dataset is in myproject1 and your inference dataset is in myproject2

 .. code-block:: bash

-  $ cp /source/existing_pca.pkl /master/myproject1
+  $ cp /master/myproject1/training_pca.pkl /master/myproject2

-The directory /master/myproject1 is mounted on the docker container and so the .pkl file will be available to the container during import.

-4. Import dataset using the web interface
+4. Launch HistomicsML and import the datasets
 ====================================================================
-With the webserver and database containers running, mount your base directory to the web-server container and navigate to the user interface to import the data.

-Run the server container, start Redis and Apache, then launch HistomicsML
+Run the server container

 .. code-block:: bash

   $ docker run --net hmlnet -i -t -v "$PWD":/datasets -p 80:80 -p 6379:6379 --link hmldb --name hml cancerdatascience/histomicsml:1.0 /bin/bash

+Start Redis and Apache, then launch the HistomicsML server

 .. code-block:: bash